xjtu-omics/vcf-utils/README.md

 To compile/create the set of utilities, use
 ./runme

-Running any tool without arguments (for example ./remove_homref) shows its usgae instructions.
+Running any tool without arguments (for example "./remove_homref") shows its usage instructions.